enderman3367/LivingTheDreamMacEditor/README.md

 # INSTALLATION:
-in releases (to your right), open macos-install.dmg, drag tool to applications and double click to launch. apple may quarantine the file because i didnt sign it (its a simple fork of a python app, thank you Timimimi.) you can fix this by running
+in releases (to your right), download and open macos-install.dmg, drag tool to applications and double click to launch. apple may quarantine the file because i didnt sign it (its a simple fork of a python app, thank you Timimimi.) you can fix this by running

 xattr -cr "/path/to/Facepaint Tool.app"